 Artificial general intelligence (AGI) / Singularity

-The path to AGI remains uncertain, with no scientific consensus on whether it will emerge by scaling current architectures, such as transformers, or by developing fundamentally new approaches, nor on how AGI should ultimately be validated.
+The prospect of artificial general intelligence (AGI) or singularity raises ethical concerns about the value of human life as machines surpass human intelligence.
+At the same time, the path to AGI remains uncertain, with no scientific consensus on whether it will arise from scaling existing architectures such as transformers or from developing fundamentally new approaches, nor on how AGI should ultimately be validated.

-Practical dilemmas, such as how self-driving cars should choose between harming passengers or pedestrians, highlight unresolved moral questions that must be addressed before widespread deployment.
-More broadly, the rise of superintelligent systems challenges human dominance and raises questions about the rights, responsibilities, and moral frameworks of artificial beings.
+Practical dilemmas, such as whether self-driving cars should prioritize the safety of passengers or pedestrians, highlight unresolved moral questions that must be addressed before these technologies are widely deployed.
+More broadly, the emergence of superintelligent systems challenges human dominance and raises fundamental questions about the rights, responsibilities, and moral frameworks of artificial beings.

 Robot ethics